Luos-io/Documentation/src/pages/software/services_list/light.md

 # Light API

-The Light container handles a sensor measuring a light intensity in lux.
+The Light service handles a sensor measuring a light intensity in lux.

 Its type has access to all common capabilities.